jgddesigns/stateshaper/README.md

 # Morphic Semantic Engine (MSE)

-**Big content from small seeds.
-Deterministic, reproducible, and offline.**
+**Compress data and generate content using small seeds.**

+*Clean up database tables by generating data in real-time within your app.*

 The origin of this idea started with the 'Infinite Map Concept' I created in early 2025.
 The core logic starts with the idea of using a static length array of numbers which has values that change based on a mathematic function.
-Data is mapped that can be used based on the state of the morphed array.
-The single number array is all that is needed to produce a continuing chain of useful output.
+The function uses a modulus operator to keep the array within a fixed range of values.
+Because of this, continuing to run the engine will produce an unbound chain of deterministic output.

+Using a custom plugin file, events can be mapped to the array by tokenizing its values.
+The engine allows for the events be called for as long as needed.
+The events can include many types of data including strings, links, images and functions.
+Due to the nature of the algorithm, the mapped events can be condensed and extracted as the MSE runs.

 This idea was improved upon with some help from ChatGPT, and has become the Morphic Semantic Engine.

-The Morphic Semantic Engine (MSE) is a tiny, deterministic generative system that grows complex, structured output from a small numeric seed.
-Instead of massive AI models or hand-written rules, MSE uses a fixed-length array of integers and a simple morphing rule to produce evolving, semantic sequences you can use for:
+Recommended Uses Include:

 - Synthetic data generation
 - Deterministic simulations